webmaster442/ultimatedotnetcheatsheet/113-jsonserialization.md

 ## JSON Serializer options

-Serialization and deserialization ptions can be controlled via the `JsonSerializerOptions` class.
+Serialization and de serialization options can be controlled via the `JsonSerializerOptions` class.
 Important properties:

 * `bool AllowTrailingCommas`:

-	Get or sets a value that indicates whether an extra comma at the end of a list of JSON values in an object or array is allowed (and ignored) within the JSON payload being deserialized.
+	Get or sets a value that indicates whether an extra comma at the end of a list of JSON values in an object or array is allowed (and ignored) within the JSON payload being de-serialized.

 * `bool WriteIndented`: